 Karen has been running her PC without an AVS and could install McAffee or Norton.
 Leo says he hates both of them, passionately!
 Since Karen doesn't have much money for this, Microsoft offers an excellent free option called Microsoft Security Essentials which will do the job quite nicely.
 She should install that, keep Windows up to date along with her browser and other software.
 Then all she really has to worry about is her activity online.

-Melvin wants to know what's the difference between Windows Defender and Windows Security Essentials.
-Leo says that Defender is the Windows 8 version (although there is an older version of Defender that's before Windows 7, very confusing).
-For Windows 7, he advises staying with Security Essentials.
-But if Melvin wants to pay, Eset's Nod 32 is far superior.
+JR wants to know what the difference is between Windows Defender and Windows Security Essentials.
+Leo says that Defender is the Windows 8 version of Security Essentials, although there is an older version of Defender that's before Windows 7.
+For Windows 7, Leo advises staying with Security Essentials.
+If JR wants to pay, Eset's Nod 32 is far superior.

 Steve has a Mac and wants to know if he really needs an antivirus utility.
 Leo says that the bad guys have slowly begun to write exploits to take advantage of the Apple platform.
 This wasn't the case a few short years ago, but as Windows users have gotten better at locking down their systems, the hackers have to go somewhere.
 So the short answer is yes.

 Leo recommends Eset's CyberSecurity for the Mac.
 (Disclaimer: ESET is a sponsor).

 Leo says no, it's fine.
 Unless he has Microsoft Security Essentials, then he should uninstall that first.
 Competing AVS software don't play well together.
 (Disclaimer: ESET is a sponsor).